Stucco is a popular choice because of its texture.

 While bleach can kill the ivy relatively quickly, it will ruin the color of your stucco making it spotty and unsightly.

-Avoid using bleach and simply let the vines die naturally once they have been cut.
+So, avoid using bleach and simply let the vines die naturally once they have been cut.

 Painting Exterior Stucco after all the Cleaning is Done?